hamidgasmi/training.computerscience.cloud.aws/README.md

 	- When needing a lightweight, on-demand database product
 	- For storing session data thanks to its single millisecond latency
 	- It'sn't for relational data
+- On-Demande Read/Write Capacity mode:
+	- We create new tables with unknown workloads
+	- We have unpredictable application traffic
+	- We prefer the ease of paying for only what we use
 - Indexes:
 	- We have a different type of access pattern not supported by table's PS or PS and SK
 - Stream & Trigger: